junglesta/wherenodoctor/_posts/2016-01-01-07-antibiotics-how-to-use.md

 # [57](#page-57)
 {:.no_toc}

-6. Use streptomycin only for tuberculosis—and always together with other anti-tuberculosis medicines (see p.
+6. Use streptomycin only for tuberculosis, and always together with other anti-tuberculosis medicines (see p.
 361).
 7. All medicines in the aminoglycoside group (including kanamycin and gentamicin) are quite toxic (poisonous).
 Too often they are prescribed for mild infections where they may do more harm than good.
 Use only for certain very serious infections for which these medicines are recommended.
 8. Eating yogurt or curdled milk helps to replace necessary bacteria killed by antibiotics like ampicillin and to return the body’s natural balance to normal (see next page).
 # WHAT TO DO IF AN ANTIBIOTIC DOES NOT SEEM TO HELP

 For most common infections antibiotics begin to bring improvement in a day or two.
 If the antibiotic you are using does not seem to help, it is possible that:

 1. The illness is not what you think.
 You may be using the wrong medicine.
-Try to find out more exactly what the illness is—and use the right medicine.
+Try to find out more exactly what the illness is, and use the right medicine.

 2. The dose of the antibiotic is not correct.
 Check it.